coveo/platform-client/README.md

 ## Documentation

-The whole project is built using Typescript and exposes every type needed so that you typically won't need to refer to any documentation here.
-API discovery throught code is a very nifty feature so we strongly recommand using this package in a Typescript environment.
-For that specific reason, the decision has been made not to document any option, resource or action except the main configuration options.
-For in-depth explanations about each and every API exposed by this package, please consult our [official documentation portal](https://docs.coveo.com/en/151/cloud-v2-developers/coveo-cloud-v2-for-developers).
+This project is built using TypeScript and automatically generates relevant type declarations.
+Most IDEs with TypeScript integration will display those type declarations as autocompletions, so that you typically will not need to refer to external documentation.
+Hence, the decision has been made not to document any option, resource, or action, except for the main configuration options.
+For in-depth documentation on the APIs exposed by this package, please consult our [official documentation portal](https://docs.coveo.com/en/151/cloud-v2-developers/coveo-cloud-v2-for-developers).

 ### Configuration Options